 Welcome to LeaseInfo’s weekly blog.
 This week we will be looking at Lease Manager Software and how it is assisting lease managers and accountants by protecting data integrity, minimizing human error, and expediting data entry and reporting.

-This article is one of many in which LeaseInfo explores the current technologies having a profound impact on the leasing industry, check out our latest blog on how AI is being used across the industry here once you’ve finished this article for more information.
+This article is one of many in which LeaseInfo explores the current technologies having a profound impact on the leasing industry, check out our latest blog on how AI leasing is being used across the industry.

 What functions does a Lease Management System perform?

 At a fundamental level, property lease management systems were initially created to assist businesses with managing the complexities of lease portfolio management.
-Subsequently they have been augmented to comply with IFRS 16 and AASB 16 accounting standards (to learn more about accounting standards check out our article here).
+Subsequently they have been augmented to comply with IFRS 16 and AASB 16 accounting standards (click to learn more about IFRS 16 accounting standards).

 These complex standards essentially require leases to be capitalized, so they can be transparently shown on a company’s balance sheet.
 Having leases on a balance sheet means they are subject to multiple changes including CPI, market rent reviews, options and discount rate changes which can create huge complexities for portfolio managers and accountants.